The Crutch of the Cross

 For anyone who reads the Bible, it’s not hard to see that Paul loves talking about theological and doctrinal concepts.
 Human depravity (mankind’s sinfulness), Justification by faith, sanctification (our journey with God), and reconciliation are some of his favorite topics, just to name a few.
-The book of Romans may have been the first “systematic theology” volume (so say the scholars) but it certainly wasn’t written to tickle the philosophical ears of intellectually “superior” graduate students and theologians.
-It was for the ordinary church attendee; people like you and me!
+Thus, rejecting doctrine outright would be antithetical to biblical thinking.
+Romans may have been the first “systematic theology” volume (so say the scholars) but it certainly wasn’t written to tickle the philosophical/theological ears of intellectually “superior” graduate students and/or theologians.
+It was for the ordinary church member; people like you and me!
 People who really need help.
 People who suffer, sin, and are sinned against.
 People who need their marriages and family systems healed.
 People who really need a savior.
 People who can’t keep it together without the crutch of the cross.

-Don’t hear what I’m not saying, when it came to living out the Christian life, Paul did think there was (and is) immeasurable value in studying theology.
+So, when it came to living out the Christian life, Paul did, in fact, think there was (and is) immeasurable value in studying theology.
+He just didn’t stop with the “stuff”.
+It meant something for real life.

 Doctrine matters and here is why: